wmcfarlan/amazon_recommender/README.md

 <img src="images/dist_of_reviews.png" width="600"/>

 When looking at the distribution of products reviewed, we can see this follows a similar exponential trend.
 Most products have been reviewed 5 to 20 times while the max is around 1100 reviews.
+These trends are commonly seen on product review data and represent the problem with sparsity.

 <img src="images/dist_of_prods.png" width="600"/>